yugr/rust-slides/materials/materials.md

     * Solution: Use LTO or compile with one CGU (adding inline tag into stdlib isn't feasible for a user)
 - rustc: Default 32 codegen units at O0 https://github.com/rust-lang/rust/pull/44853
     - 32 codegen units may not always be better at -O0 https://github.com/rust-lang/rust/issues/44941
-- Back-end parallelism in the Rust compiler https://nnethercote.github.io/2023/07/11/back-end-parallelism-in-the-rust-compiler.html
+- (!)
+Back-end parallelism in the Rust compiler: https://nnethercote.github.io/2023/07/11/back-end-parallelism-in-the-rust-compiler.html
     - https://news.ycombinator.com/item?id=36678457
     - https://www.reddit.com/r/rust/comments/14wcezs/backend_parallelism_in_the_rust_compiler/
     * Assignee: zakhar